DisneyHogg/JNR_skyrmions/README.md

 * the code was written in [Julia](https://www.sagemath.org/) version 1.9.0,
 * a basic essential requirement is to have [Skyrmions3D](https://github.com/chrishalcrow/Skyrmions3D.jl) installed in Julia (this code was developed with the current version of that package as of April 2025),
 * to use additional features beyond the most basic `make_JNR!` command, one requires the Julia packages [Optim](https://julianlsolvers.github.io/Optim.jl/stable/), [IntervalArithmetic](https://juliaintervals.github.io/IntervalArithmetic.jl/stable/), [IntervalRootFinding](https://juliaintervals.github.io/IntervalRootFinding.jl/stable/), [ForwardDiff](https://github.com/JuliaDiff/ForwardDiff.jl), [StaticArrays](https://juliaarrays.github.io/StaticArrays.jl/stable/), and [LinearAlgebra](https://docs.julialang.org/en/v1/stdlib/LinearAlgebra/).

+## Additionally
+I have also added an python notebook `jnr_poncelet_configuration.ipynb` which lets one visualise the configuration of Poncelet (i.e. the circumcircle, inellipse, and foci of that ellipse) that arise from 2-skyrmion JNR data.